rgdonohue/web-mapping-short-course/README.md

 ### Assumed Background Knowledge

 The learning curve for web development is steep, and mastering web mapping requires wrestling with an intimidating array of tools and technical jargon.
-Teaching computer programming and covering the breadth of geospatial technologies is beyond the scope of this short course, and some experience with computer programming or web design is helpful, and supplementary technical learning is encouraged.
+Teaching computer programming and covering the breadth of geospatial technologies is beyond the scope of this short course.
+Some experience with computer programming or web design is helpful, and supplementary technical learning is encouraged.

 That stated, the course is intended as a gentle introduction to web mapping and assumes no expertise in coding or Geographic Information Science.
-Modules provide with code examples and templates for completion of module exercises.
+Modules provide code examples and templates for completion of exercises.

 Most importantly, the course requires curiosity and a willingness to be confused and frustrated while puzzling through problems.